How Zeus Tricked Hera into Marriage

 Hera and Zeus — Jupiter and Juno on Mount Ida, oil on canvas by Charles-Antoine Coypel.

 When Zeus saw Hera for the first time, he fell in love with her immediately.
 On many occasions, he tried to court her.
+He tried to court her on many occasions, using various disguises and gifts to win her favor.
 But Hera was not easy to charm.
+She remained cautious, wary of Zeus’s notorious reputation for seducing other goddesses and mortals alike.

 After many unsuccessful attempts, Zeus decided to resort to trickery…